Mohamed-H-Hussein/Research-Trainings-2024/README.md

 * Actively participated in all three research trainings, attending lectures, workshops, and practical sessions.
 * Independently compiled detailed **event notes, project reports, and analysis workflows**.
-* Executed **multi-omics analyses, EEG-based project workflows, and bioinformatics pipelines**.
+* Executed **Data analyses, EEG-based project workflows, and bioinformatics pipelines**.
 * Organized all materials into **well-structured GitHub folders** to ensure clarity and reproducibility.

 ---